ayrna/orca/doc/orca-tutorial-2.md

 ...
 ```

+---

-***Exercise*** : in this tutorial, we hace considered a total of 8 classifiers with different parameter values for one of the folds of the melanoma dataset.
+***Exercise 5***: in this tutorial, we hace considered a total of 8 classifiers with different parameter values for one of the folds of the melanoma dataset.
 In this exercise, you should generalise these results over the `10` partitions and interpret the results, trying to search for the best method.
 Apart from the two metrics considered in the tutorial (CCR and MAE), include metrics more sensitive to minority classes (for example, MS and MMAE).
 Construct a table with the average of these four metrics over the 10 folds.
 You can use the parameter values given in this tutorial or try to tune a bit them.

+---

-***Exercise*** : now you should consider cross-validation to tune hyper parameters.
+***Exercise 6***: now you should consider cross-validation to tune hyper parameters.
 In order to limit the computational time, do not include too many values for each parameter and only use the three first partitions of the dataset (by deleting or moving the files for the rest of partitions).
 Check again the conclusions about the methods. **Hyper parameters are decisive for performance!!**

+---